I with bowl: Usage

 The letter was originally included in the Yañalif, and later also in the alphabets of the Kurdish, Abaza, Sami, Ingrian, Kalmyk, Komi, Tsakhur, Azerbaijani, Bashkir and Suret languages, as well as in the draft reform of the Udmurt alphabet.
 During the project of the Latinization of the Russian language, this letter corresponded to the Cyrillic letter Ы ы.
 In Kalmyk, however, it represented palatalisation of the preceding consonant, thus corresponding to the Cyrillic homoglyph Ь ь.
 In Suret (Assyrian), this letter represented the mid central vowel (ə), like in the word ьsra (ten).

-In languages and alphabets that used this letter, the lowercase form of B was a small capital ʙ so that there would be no confusion between b and ь.
+In languages and alphabets that used this letter, small capital ʙ was often used for the lowercase form of B, so that there would be no confusion between b and ь.